buchheimt/simple-golf-scores/README.md

   - Score up to 4 players per round
   - Download completed scorecards to CSV
-  - Upload a CSV with course information and player scores
+  - Upload a CSV with course information and player scores, the name of the file will be used as the course name
   - Add notes for each hole

 ## Getting Started